-1. Before trimming each strip unit to 2-1/2" wide, spritz it with spray starch, press it again, and let it cool on the pressing table before handling it.
+1. Before trimming each strip unit, spritz it with spray starch, press it again, and let it cool on the pressing table before handling it.

 2. To prevent distortion, press and trim small (8"-8-1/2" long) string units.
 If you try to sew an 18"- or 20"-long unit, then press and trim it, you can easily warp it and it will not be straight.

 3. Randomly grab pieces and sew them together with little regard to color.
 Once you join a stack of strips, you may decide you need more or less of a color.
 If so, add or remove the color from the next batch of strips you join or use that color when joining strips.
 I like to start and/or end my string strips with a slightly wider strip.
 This reduces bulk in the seam corners.

 4. To create truly random string sets, you need to sew individual strips together.
 Do not sew 21"- or 42"-long strip sets, then cut them into units.